alexs2112/University-Notes/CPSC471/Assignments/A4/Question 1.md

 INSERT INTO Distribute VALUES ("PubE", "SchoolF", 6, 30);
 INSERT INTO Distribute VALUES ("PubE", "SchoolB", 6, 30);

+Publisher that distributes only to every school in calgary INSERT INTO Publisher VALUES ("PubH", 4, "Calgary");
+INSERT INTO Book VALUES (9, "BookI", "Yellow", 5);
+INSERT INTO Distribute VALUES ("PubH", "SchoolD", 9, 30);
+INSERT INTO Distribute VALUES ("PubH", "SchoolE", 9, 30);
+INSERT INTO Distribute VALUES ("PubH", "SchoolF", 9, 30);

 Books distributed only to Ottawa
 INSERT INTO Publisher VALUES ("PubF", 5, "The Moon");
 INSERT INTO Book VALUES (7, "BookG", "Pink", 1005);